Early flying machines: Whitehead

 Gustave Weißkopf was a German who emigrated to the U.S., where he soon changed his name to Whitehead.
 From 1897 to 1915 he designed and built flying machines and engines.
 On 14 August 1901 Whitehead claimed to have carried out a controlled, powered flight in his Number 21 monoplane at Fairfield, Connecticut.
-An account of the flight appeared in the Bridgeport Sunday Herald and was repeated in newspapers throughout the world.
+An account of the alleged flight was published in the Bridgeport Sunday Herald and was repeated in many U.S. newspapers and a few overseas.
 Whitehead claimed two more flights on 17 January 1902, using his Number 22 monoplane.
 He described it as having a 40 hp motor with twin tractor propellers and controlled by differential propeller speed and rudder.
 He claimed to have flown a 10 km circle.

-Whitehead claims are ignored or dismissed by mainstream aviation historians, and although in March 2013 Jane's All the World's Aircraft published an editorial which accepted Whitehead's flight as the first manned, powered, controlled flight of a heavier-than-air craft, the corporate owner of Jane's subsequently distanced itself from the editorial, stating "the article reflected Mr. Jackson's opinion on the issue and not that of IHS Jane's".
-The Smithsonian Institution is among those who do not accept that Whitehead flew as reported.
+Whitehead's claims are generally rejected by aviation historians.
+The Smithsonian Institution and Royal Aeronautical Society are among those who do not accept that Whitehead flew as reported.
+In March 2013 Jane's All the World's Aircraft published an editorial by Paul Jackson which accepted Whitehead's flight as the first manned, powered, controlled flight of a heavier-than-air craft.
+The corporate owner of Jane's subsequently distanced itself from the editorial, stating "the article reflected Mr. Jackson's opinion on the issue and not that of IHS Jane's".